How Black Leaders Unwittingly Contributed To The Era Of Mass Incarceration

 GROSS: But you say, you know, many of the same people who were advocating for better policing of African-American communities and, you know, more help in protecting corners from drug dealers - these people were also asking for access to better jobs, better schools, better housing.

-FORMAN JR: People want more police and more prosecutors.
-Sometimes, some people even say we need more prisons.
+FORMAN JR.: People want more police and more prosecutors.
+Sometimes some people even say, we need more prisons.
 But they also say, we need more job training.
 We need more housing.
 We need better schools.
 We need funding for drug treatment, for mental health treatment.
 We need a national gun control policy.
 We need a Marshall Plan for urban America.
-We need the federal government to do for black communities in America what it did for Europe after World War II - to rebuild, to reinvest, to revitalize.
+We need the federal government to do for black communities in America what it did for Europe after World War II - to rebuild, to reinvest, to revitalize, right?
 That's the claim.
-But instead of all of the above, the black community, historically, has gotten one of the above.
+But instead of all of the above, the black community historically has gotten one of the above.
 And the one of the above is law enforcement.

 Is there an initiative you can describe that you thought started out, like, either idealistically or very practically minded as a way to honestly try to help with crime in the African-American community, to protect African-Americans from crime, that ended up being used in such a way as to actually hurt the African-American community?